 What if foreigners stopped lending to the U.S.?
 Worse, what if they started dumping U.S. debt in the form of treasuries and bonds?

-“America depends on the rest of the world to finance its debt,” Bofinger reminds us (ibid.).
+“America depends on the rest of the world to finance its debt,” Bofinger reminds us.
 If foreigners stopped buying America’s financial products, it would be a catastrophe.

 Foreign willingness to purchase U.S. debt has kept interest rates low in America—thereby creating millions of jobs in real estate, home construction, remodeling and other associated industries.
-The U.S. has become so dependent on foreign money that if foreigners stopped lending to America, the America of today would not survive.
+America has become so dependent on foreign money that if foreigners stop lending to America, the America you know today would not survive.

 Even now, the foreign backlash is beginning to be felt.
-The U.S. dollar is dropping to unprecedented lows.
-In October, the dollar fell to the lowest it has ever been against the euro.
-It dropped below the value of the Canadian dollar, a 31-year low, making the two dollars almost equal in value.
+The U.S. dollar is dropping to lows never before experienced.
+In September, the dollar fell to the lowest it has ever been against the euro.
+Against the Canadian dollar it hit a 31-year low, making the two dollars almost equal in value.

-As Jim Willie warned, we “might be in the early stages of … a boycott of U.S.-dollar-based financial assets” (op. cit.).
+As Jim Willie warns, we “might be in the early stages of … a boycott of U.S.-dollar-based financial assets.”

 But who can blame them?

-The world is approaching the end of an era.
-America’s moral collapse now lies exposed to all—a virtual death sentence for an economic system based on trust.
-America’s reputation as a financial safe haven is being replaced with subprime status—and as foreigners have found out, subprime risks just aren’t worth it.
+The world is approaching an end of an era.
+America’s moral collapse now lies exposed to all—a virtual death sentence to an economic system based on trust.
+Confidence lost, America’s reputation as a financial safe haven is being replaced with subprime status—and as foreigners have found out, subprime risks just aren’t worth it.